 Fluffy ricotta pancakes in stack with syrup and raspberries.

-I am a huge fan of fluffy pancakes and using ricotta in the batter is such a wonderful way to achieve that amazing texture.
-Plus, when you also add lemon, you have a the perfect pancakes for spring—or any day where you want cozy and also bright and fresh.
+I am a huge fan of yogurt pancakes, and I’ve discovered that using ricotta in the batter is another wonderful way to achieve that amazing texture.
+Plus, when you also add lemon, you have the perfect pancakes for spring—or any time you want something cozy and also bright and fresh.

-This pancake recipe is a favorite for Easter breakfast, Mother’s Day, or any day that the craving strikes.
+This pancake recipe is a favorite for Easter breakfast for kids , Mother’s Day brunch ideas, or any day that the craving strikes.
 We love them with berries, but you can add any sides or toppings that your family enjoys most.

 Your toddler won’t eat?
 Help is here!